White chicken chili is my go-to soup during the cold winter months. Healthy, filling, and full of hearty goodness - it will be your new favorite!

 - Salt & Pepper

-- Monterey Jack Cheese, Sour Cream, Cracker.
-Cornbread for topping
+- Grated Monterey Jack Cheese, sour cream, avocado, cilantro, lime, and cornbread for topping

 - Heat oil in a large pot over med-high heat.
 Add onions and sauté until translucent.